 After successful arrangement of the 1st ISCRAES 2020 (Virtual, 4-6 November, 2020), it is our great pleasure to invite you to participate in the Second International Symposium on Climate-Resilient Agri-Environmental Systems (ISCRAES 2022).
-This symposium will be held from 24 to 27 May, 2022 in Dublin, Ireland (Venue will be confirmed soon).
+This symposium will be held from 7-10 June, 2022 in Dublin, Ireland.
 The main theme of this symposium is “Implementing the New Green Deal: The Path Towards Sustainable Agriculture“, which refers mainly to European Green Deal having the opportunity and resources to achieve the primary objective of a sustainable Europe and planet by tackling the current major environmental, climate, and societal challenges facing by the world.

 Given that agriculture is also a major contributor to GHG emissions, they could play a significant role in meeting GHG mitigation targets but this needs to be achieved in a sustainable way without compromising agricultural productivity.
 This is a global challenge as agriculture contributes significantly to the economy but is, in turn, a major contributor to national GHG emissions and environmental degradation includes water, soil, air and biodiversity.
 This symposium will provide a platform to discuss the scientific and technical aspects of the range of cross-cutting issues associated with the environmental impact of agricultural, including public perception, regulatory and socio-economic factors.